beaubreedlove/FantasyFootball/rules.md

             1. The trade deadline will be the default set by Yahoo.
         1. Trades may only involve two teams.
             1. Threeway trades may be proposed or discussed, but the managers must work out a way to execute the trade in multiple steps using only two managers at a time.
             1. During the multipart execution of a threeway trade, managers may object to any component trade, independant of the other trades.
-Furthermore, managers are no beholden to any agreement to make a trade in the future based on the conditions of any previous trade.
+Furthermore, managers are not beholden to any agreement to make a trade in the future based on the conditions of any previous trade.
 For these reasons, threeway trades can never be guarenteed.
         1. Tradebacks
             1. Tradebacks are when a manager makes a trade to gain a player that he or she once traded away without the player falling to Waivers or Free Agency between trades.
             1. Tradebacks will be reversed immediately without a vote provided that a single manager points out that a tradeback occured within 24 hours of such trade.